 - .
-ReSound wireless devices include a RF transmitter that operates in the range of 2.4 GHz 2.48 GHz. - 2.
-Nominal RF output power transmitted is 0 dBm. - 3.
+ReSound wireless devices include a RF transmitter that operates in the range of $2.4\,\mathrm{GHz}$ $2.48\,\mathrm{GHz}$ . - 2.
 For use of wireless functionality only use ReSound accessories.
 For further guidance regarding e.g. pairing, please refer to the user guide of the relevant ReSound wireless accessory.

-16 Using ReSound hearing aids with ReSound apps for smartphones
+16 Using ReSound hearing aids with ReSound apps for smart phones

-16.1 Intended use of ReSound apps for smartphones:
+16.1 Intended use of ReSound apps for smart phones:

-ReSound smartphone apps are intended to be used with ReSound wireless hearing aids.
-ReSound smartphone apps send and receive signals from the ReSound wireless hearing aids via smartphones for which the apps have been developed.
+ReSound smart phone apps are intended to be used with ReSound wireless hearing aids.
+ReSound smart phone apps send and receive signals from the ReSound wireless hearing aids via smart phones for which the apps have been developed.